jan-bock/note-nest/README.md

 # Welcome to NoteNest

 ## About
-NoteNest is a draggable sticky notes dashboard built with **Vite, PNPM, React, Chakra, Dexie.js, and IndexedDB**!
+NoteNest is a draggable sticky notes dashboard built with:
+- Vite
+- PNPM
+- React
+- TypeScript
+- Chakra
+- Dexie.js
+- IndexedDB
+- Vercel
 Kudos to Archie Biddiscome; see the Acknowledges tab in the app to find out why :)

 ## Demo